Hiring people can be a tedious task.

 They may not understand website designers or social media companies.

-Many tax accountants don’t understand working with contractors and issuing 1099-MISC forms.
+Many tax accountants don’t understand working with contractors and issuing 1099-NEC forms.

 If you are a digital nomad, you don’t want to work with a tax accountant who is old-school and requires you to meet in person.